cidetec-energy-storage/cideMOD/docs/source/modeling.rst

 Geometry and mesh
 ------------------

-The *cideMOD* library works on top of FEniCS :cite:p:`fenics` using finite elements to solve the PDEs that represent the battery physics.
+The *cideMOD* library works on top of FEniCS :cite:p:`fenics` using finite elements to solve the PDEs that represent the cell physics.
 It is designed to work on any geometry or mesh provided that they are properly tagged.
 However, using FEniCS and GMSH :cite:p:`gmsh`, cideMOD is able to create automatically realistic 3D meshes of batteries in pouch cell format with different dimensions and tab positions.

 There are different subdomains in the model:

 * Current Collector:
-   Current collectors are parts of the battery that conduct electricity, but not ions.
+   Current collectors are parts of the cell that conduct electricity, but not ions.
 There are two types, the positive current collector (tag="pcc"), which connects cathode electrodes and the negative current collector (tag="ncc"), which connects anode electrodes.
-   Additionally, the current collectors are conected to the input/output of the battery at the tabs.
+   Additionally, the current collectors are conected to the input/output of the cell at the tabs.
 * Electrode:
    Electrodes are porous materials composed by active material, binder and conductive agents, in which the pores are filled with electrolyte.
    They conduct electrons through the solid phase and ions through the electrolyte (ionic) phase, and exchange ions between the solid phase and the electrolyte.